chilleo/ALPHA/README.md

 ### Common Installation Errors

-#### Cygwin Errors
+#### Make Errors
-* working on make errors and other possible errors*
+If the make commands in step 3 do not work and MinGW is installed, run:

+        export PATH="/path/to/your/MinGW/bin:${PATH}"
+        export PATH="/path/to/your/MinGW/msys/1.0/bin:${PATH}"

+The commands in Step 3 should now run.

 #### Python 2.7.13 Installation
-If the command in Step 2 does not return "Python 2.7.13" after you have installed it, run:
+If the command in Step 4 does not return "Python 2.7.13" after you have installed it, run:

         export PATH="/path/to/your/python2.7.13/bin:${PATH}"

-The command in Step 2 should now return "Python 2.7.13".
+The command in Step 4 should now return "Python 2.7.13".

 ## How To Use
 After installing and opening ALPHA, you can use the drop down menu on the main page to select the mode you'd like to use.